Quick Facts About Asbestos Cement Sheets

 Corrugated Asbestos Sheets

-Fibrous cement created an easy and affordable alternative to corrugated metal panels, which offer little insulation and inevitably rust over time.
+Fibrous cement created an easy and affordable alternative to corrugated metal panels.
 Corrugated asbestos sheets were used in the roofing and siding of all types of buildings, especially in factories and on farms.

 Asbestos Flatsheet